benelan/build-sizes/README.md

 # Build sizes

 A small script that provides sizes of production builds to assist with optimization.
+The script is available as an [NPM package](https://www.npmjs.com/package/build-sizes))! 🚀

 ## Installation